davidbirdsong/heka-prometheus/README.md

 - ```GaugeValue```
 - ```CounterValue```
 -  ```UntypedValue```
+### Status Expiremental
+The input messsage format is still being fleshed out and might change.

 ### Usage
 Send a heka message from a sandbox decoder or filter of the following format.